FoxComm/highlander/app/README.md

 3. **Performance.**

   * Make it work, make it right, make it fast.
-  * I heard profiling will help here.
+  * I heard profiling helps.

 4. **A modicum of modularity.**